dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/interceptors.md

 ## Registering interceptors

-Interceptors are registered using <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.AddInterceptors%2A> when [configuring a DbContext instance](xref:core/dbcontext-configuration/index).
-This is commonly done in an override of <xref:Microsoft.EntityFrameworkCore.DbContext.OnConfiguring%2A?displayProperty=nameWithType>.
+Interceptors are registered using <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.AddInterceptors*> when [configuring a DbContext instance](xref:core/dbcontext-configuration/index).
+This is commonly done in an override of <xref:Microsoft.EntityFrameworkCore.DbContext.OnConfiguring*?displayProperty=nameWithType>.
 For example:

 <!--
 public class ExampleContext : BlogsContext